Summer Opportunities for High School Students

 Early Start Program

 Get an early start on your college experience with the Early Start Program.
-Ease in to college with one or two classes in the summer and take advantage of additional resources and activities designed specifically to make your transition from high school to college a smooth one.
+Ease in to college with one or two classes in the summer and take advantage of additional resources to make your transition from high school to college a smooth one.

 To contact us, call (808)956-9246 or email summer.programs@hawaii.edu.